nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 348
 00:21:38,005 --> 00:21:43,999
-[SPEAKER_06]: he and his team are triaging those calls, but a lot of the
+[SPEAKER_06]: he and his team are taking or triaging those calls, but a lot of the

 349
 00:21:43,979 --> 00:21:49,990